Kylin-Network/documents/Kylin-Network-Docker-Demo-Tutorial.md

 # Add fetch external data source
 Kylin can upload the data source to the chain through an external call (Extrinsics).

-1. *Developer->Extrinsics*,
+1. Open *Developer->Extrinsics*,
-2. the service provided by *kylinOracleModule*
+2. Choose the service provided by *kylinOracleModule*
-3. the url of the data source needs to be converted to hex format.
+3. Fill the url of the data source, needs to be converted to hex format.

 ```
 BTC-price